 impractical to execute the observations in visitor mode.
 Observations for these kinds of programmes are scheduled on specific dates, and visiting astronomers might be asked to participate in the execution of these programmes, where you will be informed in advance of this is the When approving these type of programmes, the NOTSA Council fully realised that such interruptions are made at the expense of other valuable, approved scientific projects.
 The criteria for approval of especially ToO programmes are therefore particularly strict.
 The hope is that, in this way, we may enable Nordic teams to carry out some truly unique science justifying the inconvenience to others.
 Progress will closely monitored to ensure that this remains the case.
 Note that any observing programme affected by ToO or Monitoring observations are offered full compensation of the observing linked below).
 Specific observations can be requested through Service Programme, which we then will execute in service mode during Nordic service nights.

-A full list of all ToO and Monitoring in order of priority can be Current ToO and Monitoring programs
+A full list of all ToO and Monitoring programmes in order of priority Current ToO and Monitoring programs